 The department's operations are governed by the Parliamentary Service Act 1999 and the Financial Management and Accountability Act 1997 and are subject to provisions of the Fair Work Act 2009 and other legislation.

-At the strategic level, two groups under the supervision of the Clerk’s Office, the Program Managers’ Group and the Audit and Evaluation Committee, are responsible for implementing and monitoring corporate governance principles.
-The department’s Senate Management Advisory Group assists the Program Managers’ Group.
-During the reporting period, the Deputy Clerk assumed the chair of the Program Managers’ Group.
+At the strategic level, two groups under the supervision of the Clerk's Office, the Program Managers' Group and the Audit and Evaluation Committee, are responsible for implementing and monitoring corporate governance principles.
+The department's Senate Management Advisory Group assists the Program Managers' Group.
+During the reporting period, the Deputy Clerk continued to chair the Program Managers' Group.
 The Clerk, Deputy Clerk and the program managers also met as a senior officer group periodically throughout the year.

 The Workplace Consultative Committee is the forum through which formal consultation on workplace relations occurs between the department and staff.

 In addition, the department participates in the interdepartmental committees through which the parliamentary departments coordinate Parliament House–wide matters.

 The role, membership and activities of the department's senior management committees and advisory groups are described in figure 19.